qcodespp/qcodespp.github.io/docs/source/differences_from_qcodes.rst

 The big difference: Data structure.
 -----------------------------------

-**In summary**: If you only ever do 1D or 2D measurements, qcodes++ makes it easy to obtain, visualise and share data, and it a great choice.
-If you want to do more complex measurements, QCoDeS may be the better choice.
+**In summary**: If you only ever do 1D or 2D measurements, qcodes++ makes it easy to obtain, visualise and share data.
+If you want to do more complex measurements, you may prefer QCoDeS.

 **In detail**: The qcodes++ dataset, ``DataSetPP``, is a text-based dataset, where all the data is stored in numpy arrays of pre-determined shape.
 There are big advantages: